canonical/snapcraft/docs/glossary.rst

       See :ref:`Revisions <revisions>` for further details.

+   risk
+   risk-level
+      A measure or estimation of the level of stability of a published application.
+This may be based on the development branch of an application's code base.

+      See `Risk-levels <snap-channels-risk_>`_ for more information.

    seeding
       When Ubuntu Core boots for the first time, the *seeding* process installs an initial set of snaps and runs their respective hooks.